web-design-and-development-at-tstc/wdd-virtualbox/imed2349/ssh_windows.md

 In subsequent times logging in remotely to the server, you will enter `ssh USERNAME@IP_ADDRESS` and hit enter and it will immediately ask for your password.
 Enter the password for the user on the VM not for your Windows user.

 To end the remote connection, type the word `exit` in the Terminal window and hit enter.
-You'll see the message similar to below upong successful logout:
+You'll see the message similar to below upon successful logout:

 ```shell
   logout